ruggedy/nativescript-ng2-drawer-seed/README.md

 $ npm install && tns run android
 ```

-There are also a webpack version under the `webpack` branch and another version
+There are also a standard version under the `master` branch and another that uses webpack
-that integrates Meteor by using [nativescript-ng2-meteor](https://github.com/ntrp/nativescript-ng2-meteor)
-under the `meteor` branch.
+under the `webpack` branch.